brettz9/jtlt/README.md

         even making aliases so that XQuery's friendlier terms can be used instead of XSLT's.

+2. Support processing of JSON documents with `$jtlt-stylesheet` to let documents define their own targeted stylesheets.

-2. When sufficiently documented, add as example library/tool to JSONPath wiki.
+3. When sufficiently documented, add as example library/tool to JSONPath wiki.

-3. Allow alternative to `element()`, `array()`, etc. methods by just detecting those types from return values (and generic of each type like `dom()` and `json()`).
+4. Allow alternative to `element()`, `array()`, etc. methods by just detecting those types from return values (and generic of each type like `dom()` and `json()`).

-4. Allow, depending on mode, containers to contain containers of other types (e.g., a JS container containing DOM objects, or temporary use of a string container, etc.).
+5. Allow, depending on mode, containers to contain containers of other types (e.g., a JS container containing DOM objects, or temporary use of a string container, etc.).